 Have you ever needed to find criminal records?
 Was it a difficult process?
-Dis you do your search online or did you call the local courthouse? was the information you recieved correct?
+Did you do your search online or did you call the local courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records, and your story could help other people that are in the same situation.

 Post A Comment

 For Federal crimes, the FBI keeps a list of the Ten Most Wanted Criminals.
 In St. Clair County, the Sheriff maintains their own list of the top most wanted criminals in the county.

 Everyone knows that getting locked up in St Clair County Jail is no fun, soon you will get accustomed to the routine that is set for you.
 You will get an alarm for wake-up every morning at 6:00 AM, and next they’ll do roll call.
 Then you will eat breakfast.
 Following breakfast you will work in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in St Clair County Jail, your experiences would be welcomed, if it can help another person to deal with it.